 $3,000.00 CAD, plus GST (Please note: All Faculty of Health, Professional Studies course fees are non-refundable/non-transferrable.)

 Successful grade for this course is Mastery

 Learners who are not successful in PNUR 9020, Specialized Consolidated Clinical are required to contact their Canadian Nursing Regulatory Body for advisement if they are not successful after their first attempt.
+Second attempts are not permitted.
 No exceptions.
 Please note, there is no appeal mechanism within KPU for students receiving non-mastery.